 Movement disorder specialist Dr. Cherian Karunapuzha says the key to minimizing delayed and partial ON times is to take your levodopa on an empty stomach with a full glass of water.
-The water “flushes” the medicine quickly to the small intestine, and the absence of food in your stomach means nothing can slow its emptying.
-(Crushing or chewing carbidopa/levodopa can also help speed the process.)
+The water "flushes" the medicine quickly to the small intestine, and the absence of food in your stomach means nothing can slow its emptying.
+(Choosing carbonated water and crushing or chewing carbidopa/levodopa can also help speed the process.)

 Ideally, you would take each dose of your levodopa one hour before a meal (to give it time to move from the stomach to the small intestine) or two hours after (the amount of time it takes for food to empty the stomach).
 Because this is not always possible, especially as your Parkinson's progresses and you take levodopa more often, aim to take each dose at least 30 minutes before or 30 minutes after a meal—and, again, always with a tall glass of water.